We cure infections at Encompass HealthCare and Wound Medicine and Dr. Bruce Ruben is an expert.

-FEVER: An internal body temperature over 98.6° is often the first indication of an infection somewhere in the body.
+FEVER: An internal body temperature over 98.6° is often the first indication of an infectious disease somewhere in the body.
 However, the degree of elevation doesn’t necessarily indicate the seriousness of the infection.
 Higher temperatures can result from a relatively minor infection and vice versa.

 WARM, RED, PAINFUL, BODY SITE: Infections progressively get more painful, red and swollen.
 They may also have red streaks going away from the infected area indicating the infection is spreading.

-BLOOD OR PUS COMING FROM THE WOUND: The oozing of yellowish or green pus is another telltale sign of infection.
+BLOOD OR PUS COMING FROM THE WOUND: The oozing of yellowish or green pus is another telltale sign.
 The discharge may also have a foul odor and you should seek medical attention immediately.

 DELAYED HEALING: Infections sometimes prevent underlying wounds from healing.
 Most superficial wounds heal on their own in four weeks or less.
 When they don’t, infection is a good possibility.

 Types of Infections

 Classifying infectious disease can be complicated, but it really boils down to this: there are four main types of infections: bacterial, fungal, viral, and parasitic.
 What type of infection you have will direct the medical course of action that Dr. Ruben prescribes for you.
 For details on each type of infection, click on the links above and read more on our site pages specific to each type of infection.